Bazalbuilder/Aegis/SECURITY.md

 Be sure to include the following in your report:
 * When was the vulnerability first discovered;
+* A description of the vulnerability;
+* The potentially affected versions of Aegis;
 * How the vulnerability may be utilized against experiences.

 If the vulnerability report has been accepted, make sure to provide updates about the vulnerability and if it is still present.